NETWAYS/check_nano/README.md

   -H HOST, --host HOST  Nano sensor hostname (Premise)
 ```

-Your host parameter "host" will get inserted into "http://{args.host}/status.xml" so the final URL you will query against will be:
+Your host parameter will get inserted into "http://{args.host}/status.xml" so the final URL you will query against will be:
 ```
 http://<examle-host.com>/status.xml
 ```